winglang/wing/docs/docs/02-concepts/01-preflight-and-inflight.md

 });
 ```

-To explicitly qualify lifts in an inflight closure or inflight method and supress the above compiler error use the `lift()` utility function:
+To explicitly qualify lifts in an inflight closure or inflight method and supress the above compiler error use the `lift` statement:

 ```js playground
 bring cloud;